 We can combine the above two examples, and verify the package that owns that program, but you do not know which package owns it.
 Enter the following command:

 rpm -Vf /usr/bin/ssh

 and now the appropriate package is verified.
-If nothing outputs, the package is good state.
+If nothing outputs, the package is in good state.

-If you wanna find out more information about a specified program, try the following command to locate the documentation which came with the package:
+If you want to find out detailed information about a program, try the following command to locate the documentation which came with the package:

 rpm -qdf /usr/bin/ssh

 The output would be similar to the following:

 Listing all the Installed Packages